ysun822/currencychecker/contributing.md

 - Write documentation for the function
 - Added vignettes and the usage of the function to readme file.
 - Integrate Travis CI into the project.
-- Prepare the publication of this R package.

 ### Yilin Sun's Contributions